CHATTANOOGA BAR ASSOCIATION

 of Pinnacle Bank

 Lauren Sherrell Kaywood serves as a trust advisor for the trust team at Pinnacle Bank’s offices in downtown Chattanooga, Tennessee.
 Kaywood enjoys helping individuals and families manage their assets and pass wealth to children as efficiently as possible.
 A former estate planning attorney, Kaywood enjoys assisting clients in a variety of estate planning and end of life matters.
 In addition to being a graduate of the University of Tennessee College of Law, Kaywood holds a M.B.A. and a Bachelor of Music from UT-Chattanooga.
-She is past president of the Southeast Tennessee Lawyers’ Association for Women (SETLAW), and is a member of the Tennessee Bar Association & Chattanooga Bar Association
+She is past president of the Southeast Tennessee Lawyers’ Association for Women (SETLAW), and is a member of the TBA & CBA.

 Criminal Defense Bar Liaison Matt Brock